 If you'd like to change your address or contact the carrier, call UPS directly at 800-742-5877 (Ext.
 1) and reference your tracking number.
 You can sign up for a 'UPS My Choice' account online for free delivery alerts.
 ‘UPS My Choice’ members can also redirect their package to a nearby UPS Pickup location, change the delivery date or update the shipping address within their UPS account.

-Reach out to us at email@example.com with any questions about your shipment.
+Reach out to us at email@example.com with any additional questions about your order.

-We have a 100% Sip Satisfaction Guarantee!
-We want you to be 100% pumped with your purchase.
-If your cans are damaged in transit or you aren’t satisfied for any reason, get in touch with us at firstname.lastname@example.org and we will make it right.
+Due to wine shipping laws, unfortunately wine purchases can not be returned.
+If your cans are damaged in transit or you aren’t satisfied for any reason, please get in touch with us at firstname.lastname@example.org.